Is Water Really Enough?

 Water + Sugar + Electrolytes = Faster Rehydration

 The body absorbs plain water very slowly.
 That’s why when you drink water quickly, you might feel bloated.
-This isn’t usually a problem for healthy adults, because they still absorb water quickly enough to prevent dehydration.
+This isn’t usually a problem for healthy adults, because they still absorb water quickly enough to remedy dehydration.
 Yet, if dehydration has already set in, or for patients experiencing conditions that rob the body of fluids, a faster absorption rate is necessary – water isn’t enough.

 Instead, a balanced ratio of electrolytes and sugars are necessary.
 When this ratio is balanced properly, the rate at which water is absorbed into the bloodstream is faster than it would be with plain water.
 The key is balance.
 Too much sugar, which is common in many sports drinks, slows the absorption of water into the bloodstream.
 A drink with a balanced ratio, on the other hand, speeds up absorption and rehydrates more rapidly.